gyoodev/funtoknow-studio/README.md

 # FunToKnow Platform

-Welcome to the FunToKnow Platform, a modern web application designed for showcasing game projects, publishing a developer blog, and managing a user community.
+Welcome to the FunToKnow Platform, a modern web application designed for a freelancer to showcase game projects, publish a developer blog, and manage a user community.
 This project is built with a powerful, modern tech stack and includes AI-powered features to enhance user engagement.

 ## Tech Stack